 How does a meeting work?

 -12 step meetings are a group of people struggling with the effects of a disease.
-We come together to share our experience (what happened), strength (how we are learning to take care of ourselves) and hope (what changes we see as a direct result of coming to meetings and working on ourselves withe the help of the 12 steps).
+We come together to share our experience (what happened), strength (how we are learning to take care of ourselves), and hope (what changes we see as a direct result of coming to meetings and working on ourselves with the help of the 12 steps).
 It’s a place to not be alone anymore a place to have a shared reality.
 No one can relate to you as well as another person struggling with the same challenges.